n4ogw/so2sdr/index.md

 A ham radio contest log program that features a software-defined radio (SDR) bandscope.
 The main ideas behind the program are described in an article in May/June 2013 National Contest Journal [NCJ](http://ncjweb.com).
-The program is primarily developed for Linux.
+The program is  developed in Linux.

 ### News